HSBC Mentee Network

 Panel discussion of Research Paper 3: ‘Tacking – Women’s Zig-Zag Careers’

 The keynote speech was given by Sir Philip Hampton who, together with the late Dame Helen Alexander, was appointed to succeed The Lord Davies of Abersoch CBE as Chair of the Women on Boards Review (now Hampton-Alexander Review) being undertaken by the government.
 Other speakers included Mr Andy Higginson, Chair, Wm Morrison Supermarkets plc and Ms Lynne Burns, HR Director, Personal and Business Banking, Royal Bank of Scotland plc.
-The event was chaired by Mr David Roberts, Chair, Nationwide Building Society.
+The event was chaired by Mr David Roberts CBE, Chair, Nationwide Building Society.

 Dinners and "in conversation" events for Executive Programme Mentees and Alumnae